mattbrown/website_stalker/README.md

-# website_stalker
+# Website Stalker
-Watch a website to stalk its current status
+Schedule watching a website and notify someone when something changes.
+You could probably use this for any number of things.

 To run:
 ``` python scheduler.py```